You will learn

 Setting up dedicated click tracking requires adding additional CNAME records to your DNS settings with your hosting provider.
-We provide the records below, which you copy/paste into your DNS provider.
+We provide the records below, which you add into your DNS provider.

 Depending on your DNS provider, the name of the